SBen-IV/plantuml-black-n-white-theme/README.md

 @enduml
 ```

-or you can download `puml-theme-black-n-white.puml` file and use locally:
+or you can download the `puml-theme-black-n-white.puml` file and use locally:

 ```
 @startuml